Date Updated: 03/13/2026

 What you can do

-When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet for certain tests.
+When you make the appointment, ask if there's anything you need to do in advance.
+Ask if you need to change your diet for any tests you may have.

-• Key personal information, including recent life changes, such as a new sexual partner, and whether you've had previous urinary tract or kidney infections
+• Key personal information, including recent life changes, such as a new sexual partner.
+Include your past medical history.

 • What is the likely cause of my kidney infection?